 Palo Verde National Park Boat Tour

-The best way to experience the national park is by taking a boat tour down the river to go wildlife watching.
+The best way to experience the national park is by taking a guided boat tour down the river to go wildlife watching.
 The boat tour is about 2 hours long, going down the Tempisque River in a 20-25 seat motor boat.

 The Palo Verde National Park boat tour is an excellent day trip from Playas del Coco, Tamarindo, Gulf of Papagayo, Conchal and Liberia.
 It’s also a great tour for families and senior citizens who may have trouble walking long distances but want to see wildlife and nature.